In wormhole space, there is no asset safety. Let that sink in for a little bit. Everything you stock in your hangar- all of those

 - Strategic Cruiser for Shield Doctrine

 - Strategic Cruiser for Armor Doctrine

 - Handful of battlecruisers for brawls

-Luckily, the only thing that matters in that setup are the two strategic cruisers, both of which can be easily packed up.
+Luckily, the only thing that matters in terms of value are the two strategic cruisers, both of which can be easily packed up.
 If you didn’t know already, you can remove rigs from Strategic Cruisers without destroying them.

 So, when Valhalla is upon us, pack up your strategic cruisers, throw them into a Bestower (use an alpha clone or something), and go log them off somewhere in the wormhole.
-You won’t need them, we’ll be using our defense doctrines.
+You won’t need them while you’re using your home defense doctrines.

 Alternative options include carriers, freighters, and even bowheads.
-The possibilities are literally endless.
+The possibilities are endless, scale to match your situation!

 The Pixel Rule

 Rule #3 of wormhole asset safety: It’s just a game!